 It depends!
 When used properly, creatine supplementation has been shown to be effective and safe.
 The main side effect noted in studies is water retention, which may be a deterrent for athletes participating in very weight-sensitive sports.
 That being said though, if your goal is to increase high-intensity strength and power, it may be worth considering creatine alongside a well-designed training program.

 Nitrate is a common supplement found in some preworkout powders, as well as on it’s own, usually in the form of beetroot juice or capsules.
 Beets (as well as spinach, arugula, and celery) contain high amounts of these naturally-occuring nitrates, which plays a key role in muscle functioning.
 The idea is that if you supplement with additional nitrates, you’ll see enhanced performance- due to a combination of increased blood flow to the working muscles and stronger muscle contractions.
 You’ll also need less oxygen to get the job done during aerobic exercise.
 Nitrate supplementation has actually been shown to work fairly well in research studies (for higher-intensity, shorter duration activities), but a few questions remain: Does the amount of nitrates a person usually eats in their diet impact the benefit they may gain from supplements?
 Is there an optimal timing of nitrate supplementation to get the most benefit?
+We definitely need some more studies to work out these interesting questions.

 Should you try it?